Financial Assistance Appeals

 - Has your situation changed since that time, enabling you to now be successful as you progress toward your academic goals?

-If your request is approved, you will receive an email from the Appeals Coordinator advising you of the terms of your probation and you will be required to reply to that email as confirmation of your understanding of the terms of probation.
-After you confirm your terms, your financial aid will be reinstated.
+If your request is approved, you will receive an email from the Appeals Coordinator advising you of the conditions of your probation or academic plan, and you will be required to reply to that email as confirmation of your understanding of the conditions of your probation or academic plan.
+After you confirm your conditions, your financial aid will be reinstated.

-If your appeal request is denied, you will not be eligible for financial aid.
+If your appeal request is denied, you will not be eligible for federal (Title IV) financial aid.
 Appeal denials will not be reconsidered.
-The way to receive financial aid in the future is to successfully complete enough credit hours to improve your GPA and Pace to meet SAP standards.
+The way to receive federal (Title IV) financial aid in the future is to successfully complete enough credit hours to improve your GPA and Pace to meet SAP standards.